AlexTrapp/SteemLogs.Info/README.md

-# Coffeesource.net
+# Steemlogs.Info

-[Coffeesource.net](Coffeesource.net) is an open source project built using Python to develop tools using the Steem blockchain.
+[Steemlogs.Info](Steemlogs.Info) is an open source project built using Python to develop tools using the Steem blockchain.

 ## Architecture